AboudyKreidieh/il-traffic/README.md

 il_traffic/scripts/load_data.sh
 ```

-where the descriptions to additional parameters can be read by running:
+where the descriptions to additional arguments can be seen by running:

 ```shell script
 il_traffic/scripts/load_data.sh --help